Calgary Humane Society

 About Calgary Humane Society:

 Founded in 1922, Calgary Humane Society (CHS) was Calgary’s first animal shelter.
-CHS is one of the few open-admission shelters in North America, meaning they do not turn any animal away.
-The charity strives to help as many animals as possible through care, medical treatment and community education.
+CHS is one of the few admission shelters in North America, meaning they do not turn any animals away.
+The charity aims to create a more humane world by protecting animals and advocating for their welfare.
+Calgary Humane Society has three programs: Animal Care Comfort and Adoption, Animal Investigation and Protection, and Community Outreach.
+In 2023, CHS spent $7.1m on these programs.

 A Charity Intelligence 2023 Top 100 Rated Charity